McTavishLab/physcraper_ms/joss_submission.md

 as the Phylota browser, and PHLAWD.
 New ones keep on being developed, such as SUPERSMART and the upgraded version of PHLAWD, PyPHLAWD.
-Notably large phylogenies have been constructed using some of these tools, Some other have not been used that much.
+Notably large phylogenies have been constructed using some of these tools, Some others have not been used that much.
 So, how well accepted is this approach in the community?

-Concerns with these tools:
+Concerns I think people have about these tools:
-Errors in identification of sequences
+- Errors in identification of sequences
-Little control along the process
+- Little control along the process
-Too much of a black box?
+- Too much of a black box?

 Most of these phylogenies are being constructed by people learning about the methods, so they want to know what is going on.